Local laws and customs

 There are extremely severe penalties for drugs offences in China, including the death penalty.
 The Chinese authorities undertake random drug testing on foreign nationals including on entry to the country.
 If you test positive, the Chinese authorities can prosecute you regardless of where or when you consumed drugs.
-There have been incidences of police raids on clubs and bars and on the spot urine sampling.
+There have been incidences of police raids on clubs, bars and homes, and these can include on the spot urine sampling.
 If the police find drugs in your home penalties can be extremely severe.

 China doesn’t recognise dual nationality.
 If you enter China on a Chinese passport or identity card, the British Embassy may not be able to offer you help.
 If you were born in China to a Chinese national parent you will be considered by the Chinese authorities to have Chinese nationality, and may be treated as a Chinese citizen, even if you used a British passport to enter China.
 If you have formally renounced Chinese citizenship, you should carry clear evidence that you have done so.

 The Chinese authorities maintain controls on internet access.
 Some services, including Google, Facebook, YouTube and Twitter are permanently blocked.
 Other websites may be blocked from time to time.

 China’s cyber security laws are changing and online products and services (eg VPNs) are required to be licensed by the Chinese government.
 More information is available on the Ministry of Industry and Information Technology website (in Mandarin only).
 Make sure you stay informed and follow Chinese law.

 Gambling is illegal in mainland China.